 (Not available in Mansfield White)

-(Only available in Mansfield White, Granite Gray, Barn Red, Maple Cream, and Creamy White)
+(Only available in Mansfield White, Granite Gray, Barn Red, and Maple Cream)

 Local Color is available at various retailers around Central & Northern Vermont.
 See sidebar for more details.